shifterbit/fraymakers-api-docs/docs/hscript/Array.md

 var arr = [0,1,2,3,4,5,6,7,8];
 var spliced = arr.splice(2,4); // [0,1,6,7,8]
 ```
-### toLocaleString(): String
-#### Description
-Returns a string representation of an array.
-The elements are converted to string using their toLocalString methods.

 ### toString(): String
 #### Description
 Returns the string representation of the array, each of the items are converted using their respective `toString` methods